Create a drop down menu - Database managed

 • Delete values – If the value is deleted from the source database, the value is also removed from the metadata field in FileHold.
 For a deletion, this means the value is removed from any documents that may have been associated with the value.
 FileHold considers a deletion a permanent change and the original value no longer exists anywhere in FileHold.

 • Delete values unless there are associated documents – If there are documents that contain the values that have been deleted from the source database, the values remain untouched in FileHold.
-NOTE: If you assign a value then remove the value, it still exists in the metadata versions and is not deleted.
-When the document(s) are eventually deleted, the value is removed.
+If you assign a dropdown menu value to a document, then later change the value, it still exists in the metadata versions and is therefore associated with the document.
+When the document is eventually deleted, the value is removed from the menu.

-• Do not change values – Does not change the metadata field values in FileHold when deleted from the source database.
+• Do not change values – Do not change the metadata field values in FileHold when deleted from the source database.
 Upon upgrade, if the Prevent Deletion option was enabled, this option is selected.

-If the Do not change values check box is enabled and changes are needed in the settings, such as the Lookup By field, you should first disable the check box.
-Synchronize the data by clicking Apply.
-Then modify the settings and enable Do not change values again.
-If you already have documents in the library using this database managed drop-down field with Do not change values enabled AND changes are needed to the lookup settings, it is recommended that you create a new metadata field with new lookup settings.
+If the Do not change values check box is enabled and changes are needed in the settings, such as the Lookup By field, you should first disable the checkbox.
+Synchronize the data with Synchronize now.
+Then modify the settings and enable "Do not change values" again.
+If you already have documents in the library using this database managed dropdown field with "Do not change values" enabled AND changes are needed to the lookup settings, it is recommended that you create a new metadata field with new lookup settings.
 Then add the new metadata field to the schema, move the old metadata field values into the new metadata field values.
 Once the values are moved over, the old metadata field can be removed from the schema.

 1. If using the Web Client, click Preview to view a preview of the metadata field.